pleabargain/EnglishHelpsYourCareer/tense future simple.md

 - They will arrive later.
+- I will eat lasagna for dinner tonight.
 - I will need to speak more English in the future.
 -   I will meet him later (I'll ..)
 -   You will come (you'll..)